ialbert/biostar-central/docs/engine-howto.md

 This will help you immediately recognize what actions are allowable in a project.

 For example if the green line is missing you won't be able to execute a recipe in that project.

-To execute the recipe you would first need to make a copy of it into a project that you do have `WRITE ACCESS` to.
-This will not give you your own version of the same recipe that you can use as is or modify.
+To execute the recipe you would first need to copy that recipe into one of your projects.
+By copying you have your own version of the same recipe that you can modify.

 ### Creating a project